OBorce/zero-preprocessor/README.md

 # Zero Preprocessor

 A cross-platform cross-compiler source to source translator that will allow us to play around with some new compile time language features such as Static Reflection and Meta Classes.
+The AST can also be used for building static analysers.

 ## Getting Started